RedTopper/Super-Haxagon/driver/SDL2-PortMaster/resources/README.md

 SuperHaxagon is a cross-platform, open source [Super Hexagon](http://superhexagon.com/) clone!

-You can obtain a free copy of the source code licensed under the GPLv3 at:
+You can obtain a free copy of the source code or the latest builds licensed under the GPLv3 at:

 https://github.com/RedTopper/Super-Haxagon